 Carrie Dolan is the Global Health Technical Grant Writer for AidData.
 Carrie is also a Research Fellow in Public Policy at the College of William & Mary.
 She received her MPH from Tulane in 2005 and is currently pursuing her PhD in Healthcare Policy and Research at Virginia Commonwealth University.
 Dolan has over 10 years of experience in the use of spatial tools such as geographic information systems (GIS), Global Positioning Systems (GPS), and spatial analysis.
 She has written several articles on methods and techniques that utilize geocoded data to examine health outcomes.
 Dolan has collaborated with health development projects to use spatial data in several countries including Kenya, Zambia, Mexico, Botswana, Ghana, Jamaica, Dominican Republic, and Haiti.

-Shahrokh Fardoust, PhD, a research professor at AidData, is a senior economic consultant with 30 years’ experience in development.
-From 2008 to 2011, he was Director of Strategy and Operations in the Development Economics Vice Presidency of the World Bank, where he contributed to the research and policy priorities of the Chief Economist, the G20’s development agenda, and the review and quality assurance of the World Bank’s major policy papers and analytical reports.
+Shahrokh Fardoust, PhD, a research professor at AidData, has more than 30 years’ experience in crafting economic development policy and analyzing the global economy and prospects.
+From 2008 to 2011, he was Director of Strategy and Operations, Development Economics, the World Bank, where he contributed to the research and policy priorities of the Chief Economist, the G20’s development agenda, and the review and quality assurance of the World Bank’s major policy papers and analytical reports.
+His previous senior positions at the World Bank included Senior Adviser to the Director-General of the Independent Evaluation Group and Senior Economic Adviser to the Senior Vice President and Chief Economist.

 Rob Hicks is an Associate Professor of Economics at the College of William & Mary.
 He received his Ph.D. from the University of Maryland in 1997.
 He has published in the area of environmental economics, applied econometrics, and international development finance.